damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 - For the SF office, see our [visiting](https://about.gitlab.com/visiting/) page.
 - For the NL office, we use a postbox address listed in the "GitLab BV address" note in the Shared vault on 1Password.
 We use [addpost](www.addpost.nl) to scan our mail and send it along to a physical address upon request.
 The scans are sent via email to the email alias listed in the "GitLab Email Forwarding" google doc.
+- For the UK office, there is a Ltd registered address located in the "GitLab Ltd (UK) Address" note in the Shared vault on 1Password

 ## Regular compensation